djienne/edgeX_data_collector/README.md

 It outputs the calculated parameters, reservation price, and optimal bid/ask quotes.

-### `avellaneda_parameters_BTC.json`
+### `avellaneda_parameters_PAXG.json`

-A sample output file containing the calculated parameters for the bitcoin.
+A sample output file containing the calculated parameters for PAXG.
 This file includes:
 - **Market Data**: Mid-price, volatility (sigma), and intensity parameters (A, k).
 - **Optimal Parameters**: The calculated risk aversion parameter (gamma).
 - **Calculated Prices**: The reservation price and optimal bid/ask limit orders based on the model.